-2020 Rupees 2019 Rupees In respect of bank guarantees issued on behalf of the Company Sui Northern Gas Pipelines Limited for supply of gas.
-33,266,900 - Demand of wealth tax not acknowledged in view of pending appeals.
+2021 Rupees 2020 Rupees In respect of bank guarantees issued on behalf of the Company Sui Northern Gas Pipelines Limited for supply of gas.
+33,266,900 33,266,900 Demand of wealth tax not acknowledged in view of pending appeals.
 1,016,400 1,016,400 Demands of Employees' Old Age Benefits Institution and Punjab Employees' Social Security Institution are not acknowledged in view of pending litigation.
-20,611,375 20,514,408 Liability of Gas Infrastructure development cess not acknowledged in view of pending petitions.
+20,611,375 20,611,375 Liability of Gas Infrastructure development cess not acknowledged in view of pending petitions.
 23,383,079 23,383,079 Cases are pending before Foreign Exchange adjudication officer, State Bank of Pakistan for non repatriation of export proceeds within prescribed times.
 The default may attract penalties.
-The financial impact cannot be determined at this stage. - - Liability of markup of Rs.
-2,038.67 million not acknowledged in view of company's request for waiver.
-According to the proposed Scheme of arrangement past markup accrued and the cost of fund to respective lenders till the effective date will be waived off provided the company makes no default in making payments of principals (Tier- 1 and Tier-2 Debt) and markup (Tier-1 and Subsequent Tier-2 Debt markup) under the scheme of Arrangement. - - Correct amount of past due markup will be acknowledged after the Agent bank receives the figure of markup defaulted under each lender agreement.
-Dividend for cumulative preference shares will be accumulated and payable in the ensuing years when the sufficient amount of profit will be available for 388,460,360 365,409,821 Certain lenders have filed cases for recovery of long term and short term finances with claim of cost of funds.
+The financial impact cannot be determined at this stage. - Liability of markup of Rs.
+2,038.67 million (2020: Rs.
+2,038.67 million) not acknowledged in view of company's request for waiver.
+According to the Scheme of arrangement past markup accrued and the cost of fund to respective lenders till the effective date will be waived off provided the company makes no default in making payments of principals (Tier -1 and Tier-2 Debt) and markup (Tier-1 and Subsequent Tier-2 Debt markup) under the scheme of Arrangement. - - Correct amount of past due markup will be acknowledged after the Agent bank receives the figure of markup defaulted under each lender agreement.
+Dividend for cumulative preference shares will be accumulated and payable in the ensuing years when the sufficient amount of profit will be available for appropriation.
+388,460,360 Certain lenders have filed cases for recovery of long term and short term finances with claim of cost of funds.
 The claim of liquidated damages not acknowledged due to pending litigation.
-89,868,889 89,868,889 Commitments
+89,868,889 Certain creditors have filed suits for recovery of old outstanding balances before Session Court Faisalabad.
+The management, based on opinion of its legal advisor believes that there is reasonable probability that the matter will be decided in favor of the Company.
+Pending the outcome of the matter, no provision has been made in these financial statements.
+33,414,587 -